AHaliq/CS3203-Fedora-Docker-Box/README.md

 ## Exiting

-use `ctrl+p, ctrl+q` to detach from the docker session then `sudo docker attach fedora` to attach back in
+use `ctrl+p, ctrl+q` to detach from the docker session then `sudo docker attach CS3203` to attach back in

 running `exit` in the docker session will loose all dependencies installed (files in CS3203 are not affected) and you would have to call `. ./init.sh` again